LucasMallmann/lucasmallmann/FEATURES.md

 # Features to add in my blog

+- Social network links

+- Start using next seo

+- Use framer motion to animate somethings

 - Spotify playlist with top 10 songs

 - Number of views

+  - Most popular posts

 - Add projects I've made

-- Social network links
+  - Organize and think about some cool projects to build